• Skip to primary navigation

 Before you begin, if you don’t have much experience melting or working with candy melts, read my Chocolate Making Tips page.

-• Melt the Cherry Cordial Candy Melts and pour into a short glass.
+• Pour the melted candy melts into a short glass.

 • Dip the cake balls by holding onto the cherry stem.